nanomsg/nng/docs/ref/api/http.md

 The {{i:`nng_http_client_connect`}} function makes an outgoing connection to the server configured for _client_, and creates an [`nng_http`] object for the connection.

-This is done asynchronously, and when the operation succeseds the connection may be retried from the _aio_ using [`nng_aio_get_output`] with index 0.
+This is done asynchronously, and when the operation succeeds the connection may be retried from the _aio_ using [`nng_aio_get_output`] with index 0.

 #### Example 1: Connecting to Google